Upton Tower, St James Church

 History, tourist information, and nearby accommodation

 The tower stands beside a cluster of farm buildings and overlooks Wimbleball Lake.
-The tower arch features lovely tracery.
+The tower arch features lovely panelled tracery.

 The tower is constructed of local rubble stone and rises in three stages, with a string course between each stage.
-At the top is a peculiar parate with gabled corners.
+At the top is a peculiar parapet with gabled corners.
 There are bell openings on all sides, but only the south side is unblocked.
 There is another panel, also illegible, on the inner wall of the blocked west window.

 On the south front of the tower is a very worn tablet of Ham Hill stone, but the inscription is illegible.